-How do filmmakers combine visual thinking and story structure to create advanced experimental and narrative movies?
-Students in this class will deepen their skills and techniques with cameras, cinematography, editing, and sound in order to build more complex projects.
-You will work on a number of films each semester in order to communicate your ideas and to explore aspects of visual poetry, character development, empathy, and plot that are essential to cinematic storytelling.
-There will also be opportunities for collaboration.

-Students will be filming their own diverse footage in and out of class and the emphasis will be on visual innovation and expression.
-Our daily steps will focus on advancing projects through screenwriting, cinematography, editing choices, and on gathering feedback through critique.
-We will also look at samples of historic and international works every week in order to expand your own toolbox of styles and ideas.
-Projects culminate in two gallery walk events.
+How do filmmakers combine cinematography, story structure, and character to create cohesive stories?
+Students in this class will deepen their writing, camera, and editing skills to build more complex projects.
+You will create a number of movies each semester in order to explore the aspects of visual poetry, character development, and plot that are essential to cinematic storytelling.
+Our daily steps will focus on advancing projects through screenwriting, production planning, cinematography, editing, and gathering feedback through critique.
+We will also look at samples of historic and international works to expand your own toolbox of styles and ideas as you develop your own voice as a filmmaker.
+Projects culminate in two gallery walk events and community screenings.